KevinBatdorf/pattern-css/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Add optimized CSS styles to your blocks and synced patterns via a "Pattern CSS" settings panel.
+If you need CSS for blocks then this plugin's simple implimentation is perfect for you.

 == Description ==

 The missing inline CSS editor for blocks.
-Very powerful with synced patterns.
-Pairs well with global styles.
+Very powerful with synced patterns as well.
+And it pairs well with global styles.

 = How to =
 - Every block will have a new "Pattern CSS" settings panel.